telerik/fiddler-everywhere-docs/knowledge-base/how-to-capture-nodejs-traffic.md

     port: 8866,
 };

-// Use this only for debugging purposes as it introduces a security issue. process.env.NODE_TLS_REJECT_UNAUTHORIZED = 0;
+// Use this only for debugging as it introduces a security issue. process.env.NODE_TLS_REJECT_UNAUTHORIZED = 0;

 const setFiddlerProxy = (options) => {